priyas13/Docker/README.md

 ## Image
 Image is a stand-alone, lightweight, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, enviornment variables, and config files.
 We can create our own docker image or use existing image created by others.
 To build our own image, we create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
+Images can be considered as the executable files.
+It is the building blocks of the docker container.
+Docker registry are stored in Docker registry which can be either the Docker hub or the local docker repository.

 ## Container
 Container is a runtime instance of an image.
 Containers are isolated from each other and its host machine.